 While some might assume that the majority of marathon runners are competitive athletes, this isn’t always the case.

-A lot of intermediate and novice runners will participate in a marathon to raise money for charity, to tick off their bucket list, or as a personal challenge.
+A lot of intermediate and novice runners will participate in a marathon to raise money for charity, to tick off their marathon bucket list, or as a personal challenge.

 Plus, you don’t have to run a marathon, as there’s always the option to walk it.
+Some marathons are especially walker-friendly, as they allow enough time for walkers to finish.

 Frequently Asked Questions